 The Board shall be responsible for the approval of Category 5 Out of School Activities.
-A Category 5 Approval Form must be submitted to the Family of Schools superintendent before the trip is booked.
+A Category 5 Approval Form (Appendix G) must be submitted to the Family of Schools superintendent prior to booking the trip and when possible, at least one year in advance.